XML RSS

 Let me first say that I am not a medical doctor nor do I claim to be one.

-This article is a summary of my research and findings on the subject, if you are worried about your condition, please contact your doctor immediately.
+This article is a summary of my research and findings on the subject.

 There are many conditions or ailments that have upper stomach pains as a symptom.